hyvor/laravel-filterq/README.md

 ## Key Values

-It is possible to set what values are supported for a key.
+It is possible to set what values are supported by a key.
 This is mostly useful for enum columns.

 ```php
 FilterQ::expression(...)